giovannarosone/BCR_LCP_GSA/README.md

 The output format can be:
 - EGSA (OUTPUT_FORMAT_EGSA must be 1).
 The end-marker in .bwt file is the symbol '\0' [https://github.com/felipelouza/egsa]
-- three files: .bwt, .lcp, .pairSA, (OUTPUT_FORMAT_EGSA must be 0).
+- three files: .bwt, .lcp, .da, posSA (OUTPUT_FORMAT_EGSA must be 0).
 The end-marker in .bwt file is the symbol '#'

 COMPILE